 — 1 Corinthians 12:26 (AMP)

-The Spirit who raised Jesus from the dead also dwells in us:
+The Spirit who raised Jesus dwells in us together.

 “He… will also give life to your mortal bodies through His Spirit who lives in you.”